 For exporting top models, graph-based execution engine supports exporting source code for top models by running

-CGO (Cross-Graph Optimization) execution engine does cross-model optimizations based on the graph-based execution engine.
-In CGO execution engine, multiple models could be merged and trained together in one trial.
+CGO (Cross-Graph Optimization) middleware does cross-model optimizations based on the graph-based model format.
+With CGO, multiple models could be merged and trained together in one trial.
+Currently, it only supports

 DedupInputOptimizer that can merge graphs sharing the same dataset to only loading and pre-processing each batch of data once, which can avoid bottleneck on data loading.